Tuesday, September 27, 2016

 -- Nottingham Forrest is unlike the other all-time teams I have created.
 They are much smaller than the other clubs.
 They also spent many years in the lower divsion, but they are two-time European Cup champions.
 Without that achievements, I would not consider making this team.

--- John McGovern played under manager Brian Clough for Derby, Leeds United and finally, Nottingham Forrest.
-John O'Hara also played for all three clubs.
-Archie Gemmill also played for Clough with Derby, but he never played for Leeds United.
-Colin Todd joined Nottingham Forrest in 1982.
+-- John McGovern played under manager Brian Clough for Derby County, Leeds United, and finally, Nottingham Forest.
+John O’Hare also represented all three clubs during his career.
+Archie Gemmill likewise played for Clough at Derby County, though he never featured for Leeds United.
+Additionally, Colin Todd joined Nottingham Forest in 1982.

 -- Nottingham Forrest reached the semifinal of the 1984 UEFA Cup.
 It was the best result since the two European Cup victories in the late 1970's.The club's best result in Europe without Peter Taylor by Brian Clough's side.